oriyanh/anonyme-app/README.md

  1. Create 'dataset/augmented_images' and 'weights' directories in the repo's parent directory.
  2. Pre-process your training set by running `python <repo>/scripts/sort_augmented_images.py <pruning_threshold> <training_directory>`
- 3. Then, for every iteration of training, run first `python <repo>/attacks/blackbox/train.py`, then `python <repo>/attacks/blackbox/augmentation.py`, and finally `
+ 3. Then, for every iteration of training, run first (a) `python <repo>/attacks/blackbox/train.py`, then (b) `python <repo>/attacks/blackbox/augmentation.py`, and finally (c) `python <repo>/scripts/sort_augmented_images.py <pruning_threshold>`
-python <repo>/scripts/sort_augmented_images.py <pruning_threshold>`
  4. Your trained model will appear in weights path.

 NOTES:

- - First iteration of training trains a model on the initial dataset of VGGFace2 found in \<training_directory\>, therefore, in order to train a model on a data set that's been augmented 3 times, step 3 must be performed 4 times.
+ - First iteration of training trains a model on the initial dataset of VGGFace2 found in \<training_directory\>, therefore, in order to train a model on a data set that's been augmented 3 times,  step 3a must be performed 4 times and 3b-c only 3 times.
  - An example script which trains a substitute model with 3 iterations of augmentation can be found in scripts.train.sh

 ### Evaluate black-box attack